babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Why is compiling dependencies desirable in the first place (vs. our own code)?

-- We can ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).
-- We get the freedom to make the tradeoffs of where our code is able to run (vs. the library).
+- To have the freedom to make the tradeoffs of where code is able to run (vs. the library).
+- To ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).

 ## The Ephemeral JavaScript Runtime

-When thinking about Babel's role not just in moving the language itself forward, we saw that developers would eventually want to move past only compiling to ES5.

-Thus, the argument for why compiling dependencies would be helpful is the same for why we eventually introduced `@babel/preset-env`.
+The argument for why compiling dependencies would be helpful is the same for why Babel [eventually](https://github.com/babel/babel/pull/3476) introduced [`@babel/preset-env`](https://babeljs.io/docs/en/next/babel-preset-env.html).
+We saw that developers would eventually want to move past only compiling to ES5.

-Babel used to be `6to5`, since it only converted from ES2015 to ES5.
+Babel used to be [`6to5`](https://babeljs.io/blog/2017/10/05/babel-turns-three), since it only converted from ES2015 to ES5.
 Back then, the browser support for ES2015 was almost non-existent, so the idea of a JavaScript compiler was both novel and useful: we could write modern code and have it work for all of our users.

 But what about the browser runtimes themselves?
-Because rowsers will eventually catch up to the standard (and have with ES2015), creating `preset-env` helps Babel and the community align with both the browsers and TC39 itself.
+Because evergreen browsers will eventually catch up to the standard (and they have with ES2015), creating `preset-env` helps Babel and the community align with both the browsers and TC39 itself.
 If we only compiled to ES5, no one would ever run native code in the browsers.

 The real difference is realizing that there will _always_ be a sliding window of support: